-As part of the School Consultation Team at Grupo Campos Eliseos, I received a phone call from a school psychologist who had been a student in one of our workshops; she worked in a large private school and was requesting a conference for parents of their grammar school.
-I asked her if she had worked with the school personnel and how much information the teachers had regarding bullying and different ways to deal with it in the classroom.
-She told me they had very little information.
-My response to her was that I did not think it was a good idea to gather the parents and talk to them about bullying before the teachers had some training regarding the phenomena, I told her that in my experience at the end of the conference the parents were going to ask the school at large and the teachers in particular, questions like: What are you doing in your school and in your classroom to address the problem? or, My son or daughter has been bullied in your school for the last year, what are you doing about it, how are you going to help her?
-I finished the call telling her that I could not give the lecture, but will be happy to meet with her and the school Principal to talk about the school and their needs.
-A few months later they called me again and said: “After we talked to you a few months ago, we went ahead and scheduled the conference for parents, can you please come and talk to us? “ By then, the school had created a complicated relationship with the parents and were asking for help.
+As part of the School Consultation Team at Grupo Campos Eliseos, I received a phone call from a school psychologist who had been a student in one of our workshops.
+She worked in a large private school and was requesting a conference on bullying for parents of children attending their grammar school.
+In order to make a decision regarding her request, I asked her if the teachers and school personnel had information regarding bullying, especially ways to deal with the phenomena in their classrooms and what were the school policies regarding bullying incidents.
+She told me that the school personnel knew very little about bullying and that the school had not developed policies yet, she said that the school was interested in offering a conference for the parents as the first step..
+Her request worried me and I Itold her that I did not think it was a good idea to gather the parents and talk to them about bullying before the teachers had some training regarding the phenomena, because in my experience at the end of the conference the parents were going to ask the school at large and the teachers in particular, questions like: What are you doing in your school and in your classroom to address the problem? or, My son or daughter has been bullied in your school for the last year, what are you doing about it, how are you going to help her?
+I finished the call telling her that I could not give the lecture, but would be happy to meet with her and the school Principal to talk about the school and their needs.
+A few months later they called me again and said, “After we talked to you a few months ago, we went ahead and scheduled the conference for parents, can you please come and talk to us?”
+By then, the school had created a complicated relationship with the parents and were asking for help.

 The Relationship

-We scheduled a meeting and asked the school psychologist to invite the school personnel that had influence in the design of the school environment and the implementation of school discipline.
-We met with the Principal , the psychologists and the two main vice-principals, after initial introductions and greetings, we asked the following questions:
+We scheduled a meeting and asked the school psychologist to invite the school personnel who had influence in the design of the school environment and the implementation of school discipline.
+We met with the Principal , the psychologists and the two main vice-principals.
+After initial introductions and greetings, we asked the following questions:

 What do you think will be important for us to know about your school ?

-What would you like to know about ourselves and our work?
+What would you like to know about us and our work?

-We had an interesting conversation regarding the school, its special challenges and characteristics, we also talked about our approach to school consultation in general and bullying in particular.
-The Principal and his staff were concerned about the school environment, the bullying incidents and the the lack of abilities and information the teachers had in dealing with these situations.
+We had an interesting conversation regarding the school, its special challenges and characteristics.
+We also talked about our approach to school consultation in general and bullying in particular.
+The Principal and his staff were concerned about the school environment, the bullying incidents and the lack of abilities and information the teachers had in dealing with these situations.
 They were also interested in providing their teachers specific training to develop classroom management skills and interventions.
 As consultants we had the following challenge:

-How can we address the school demands regarding intervention and techniques and at the same time honor our philosophical stance that believes in developing relationships and conversations that foster alternative ways of listening and speaking among all the members of the school community?
+How can we address the school demands regarding intervention and techniques and at the same time honor our philosophical stance when the focus is on developing relationships and conversations that foster alternative ways of listening and speaking among all the members of the school community?

-Having this challenge in mind we proposed a training program for teachers and school personnel using a combination of ideas from traditional theory of bullying, positive psychology, solution focus therapy and appreciative inquiry under a collaborative practices umbrella.
+Having this challenge in mind, we proposed a training program for teachers and school personnel using a combination of ideas from traditional theories of bullying, positive psychology, solution focus therapy and appreciative inquiry under the umbrella of collaborative practices.

-Our guiding question, inspired by Harlene Anderson (1997):
+Our guiding question, inspired by Harlene Anderson (1997) was: